UFC Fight Night: Shogun vs. Henderson 2: Background

 Gleison Tibau was expected to face Mairbek Taisumov at the event.
 However, Tibau pulled out of the bout citing injury and was replaced by Michel Prazeres.

 Diego Brandao was expected to face Will Chope at the event and both men weighed in successfully on March 22 for the fight.
 However, after the weigh ins, the bout was cancelled when documents were released that showed Chope assaulted and threatened his ex-wife, which led to jail time and a dishonorable discharge from the U.S. Air Force.

 At the weigh-ins, Ronny Markes weighed in at 190 pounds, 4 pounds over the middleweight non-title fight limit.
 His bout proceeded at catchweight and he was fined 20% of his purse, which went to his opponent Thiago Santos.

 The card saw an average of 936,000 viewers with a peak of 1.25 million during the main event.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: